MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 6. Grant the Excel add-in application permission to access the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application Web API.

-    Give the Microsoft Entra ID application for the Excel add-in delegated permission to access the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application Web API, which you exposed earlier in this article.
+    Give the Microsoft Entra application for the Excel add-in delegated permission to access the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application Web API, which you exposed earlier in this article.
 This permission allows users of the Excel add-in to access the OData web services to read and write data.

     1. From the application's **Overview** page, select **API Permissions**.
     2. Select the **Add a permission**